 For those who are short on time and can’t be bothered to read the entire article, here’s the long and short of kayaks for big and tall people.

-This model is a step up from their classic Pungo 120 model and was made with larger paddlers in mind.
-Superb touring performance without sacrificing cockpit or cargo space.
+This model is a step up from their classic Pungo 120 model and was made with larger paddlers in mind, offering an extra 6″ in leg room.
+Superb performance without sacrificing cockpit or cargo space.
 It’s a classic for a reason.

-Extremely spacious cockpit that’s almost too spacious unless you’re a larger individual.
+Extremely spacious cockpit that features a removable work deck which provides ample space for customization and storage.
 Comfort and stability should provide peace of mind for those worried about a “tippy” kayak.

 BKC UH-RA220 11.5-foot Angler Sit on Top Fishing Kayak